Walker, Texas Ranger: Trial by Fire

 Walker, Texas Ranger: Trial by Fire is a 2005 American television action film directed by Aaron Norris and based on the popular 1993–2001 television series Walker, Texas Ranger starring Chuck Norris, Sheree J. Wilson, Judson Mills, Andre Kristoff, Janine Turner and Steven Williams.
-The film was produced by Norris Brothers Entertainment, The Greif Company and Paramount Television and premiered on October 16, 2005 on CBS.
+The film was produced by Norris Brothers Entertainment, The Greif Company and Paramount Television and premiered on CBS on October 16, 2005.

 Plot

 Texas Ranger Captain Cordell Walker, along with Rangers Francis Gage and Rhett Harper are involved in a shoot out at a bank, where a group of robbers take the tellers hostage.
 Ranger Harper kills two of the robbers while the leader is able to escape.
 A guided missile system accidentally ends up in the hands of thirteen-year-old Jeremy Hopkins, who does not know that three North Koreans, who are very skilled in combat, are looking for it.
 The criminals go to Jeremy's house, where they murder his father Adam, who had helped develop the system.
 Jeremy manages to escape, but the criminals continue to hunt him down.
 Walker's partner, Jimmy Trivette, has to leave for a family vacation, while Gage follows Jeremy's case, helped by new Ranger Kay Austin.
 As if that were not enough, a girl who left a bar with Ranger Harper is murdered and all evidence leads to him as the killer.

 Alex follows the case of the murdered girl and gets support from her fellow ADA Garrett Evans, while Gage and Kay Austin follow Jeremy's case.
 Jeremy takes refuge at the home of his friend Josh Withley, but the criminals find him and try to take back the system.
 Eventually, Jeremy realizes that the criminals want the missile guidance system and contacts the head of his father's company for help.
 Meanwhile, a man whom Ranger Harper had arrested years earlier for child rape but got off on a technicality is found dead, and the evidence leads back to him once again.
 This forces the D.A.'s office to press murder charges against him for both murder cases and have him remanded without bail, but just when Ranger Austin can prove his innocence after going to the second crime scene, a man attacks her and steals her forensics kit with the evidence.